-Learn how to properly specify fire retardant wood and earn CEUs
+Get education on fire retardant wood and earn CEUs at eUniversity

-Learn about fire retardant wood, how it works and how to specify it with a new web course on the AEC Daily online education platform.
+Learn about fire retardant wood, how it works and how to specify it with web courses on two different platforms offering Continuing Education Units, or CEUs.

-There are two versions of the free course: one that can be downloaded and reviewed on your own schedule or a narrated presentation that runs on your web browser.
-The illustrated course features a history of fire retardant wood and how those products are used in construction today.
-It explains how fire retardants work to protect wood, the applications and types of fire retardants that are available and the factors that should be considered to ensure FR wood products are properly specified for code compliance.
+The illustrated courses detail the history of fire retardant wood and how those products are used in construction today.
+They explain how fire retardants work to protect wood, the applications and types of fire retardants that are available and the factors that should be considered to ensure FR wood products are properly specified for code compliance.

-At the end of the course, users can take a 10-question quiz to earn Continuing Education Units (CEUs).
-The fire retardant wood course has qualified for CEUs from 26 different organizations, including American Institute of Architects, National Assn. of Home Builders. and National Assn. of the Remodeling Industry.
+At the end of each course, users can take a 10-question quiz to earn CEUs.
+The fire retardant wood course has qualified for CEUs from more than two dozen different organizations, including American Institute of Architects, National Assn. of Home Builders. and National Assn. of the Remodeling Industry.

 Discover why pressure treated retardants offer better protection